korfuri/intro_to_asymmetric_crypto/intro_to_crypto.md

 3. Only I can encrypt messages with this key, but anyone can decrypt them!
 4. So if you can decrypt a message using this key, you know it's from me.

-In this scenario, we say we have a "signing" key and a "verification" key.
+In this scenario, we say we have a *signing* key and a *verification* key.

 ------------------------------------